A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Dataset construction

 \subsection{Dataset}

 The dataset is composed of 12.000 shapes, along with their steady-state velocity and pressure fields at $Re=10$ (see figure \ref{fig:dataset_example}).
 All the labels were computed using CimLib-CFD \cite{Hachem2013}, following the methods exposed in section \ref{section:NS}.
 The input fields are resized to 2D $100\times 150$ arrays before being provided to the network.
-A channel-wise normalization is applied, mapping all the pixels' value into $[0,1]$.
+As is customary in neural networks training, a channel-wise normalization is applied, mapping all the pixels' value into $[0,1]$.
 In following sections we use a color scale to visualize the velocity and pressure fields, but each of them is always a 2D array.
 For additional details about the distribution of the elements in the dataset, the reader is referred to \cite{Viquerat2020} (section 3.5).